danwflynn/reversi/README.txt

 be needed in certain situations.
 There are also 2 methods that get all available moves and the highest scoring move for a player.
 These are especially useful for the AI implementation because this helps it build specific strategies.

+Controller Interface:
+ReversiController is the interface for the controller, allowing communications between the player and the model of the game when the player attempts to make moves.
+Its implementation can be found in ReversiControllerImpl.

 ___________________
 Key Subcomponents: